 Exhibition shown at the nachladen (Sternstraße 17), December 7th, 2019 to January 4th, 2020.

-On display will be 12 b&w risograph prints of Christmas trees after Christmas.
-At the exhibition’s opening around six o’clock, my brother Frank will read from a text he wrote for the catalogue accompanying our exhibition.
+On display were 12 b&w risograph prints of Christmas trees after Christmas.
+At the exhibition’s opening around six o’clock, my brother Frank read from a text he wrote for the catalogue accompanying our exhibition.

 Xu Yong’s exhibition shown in Hamburg, Germany from February 11 to March 16, 2019